🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 • Types & Enforcement: Support static and dynamic typing, allowing development teams to start with a flexible schema and introduce stricter type controls as needed.

-• Zero Downtime Migrations: Deploy schema changes transactionally without service interruptions, ensuring data integrity and application availability.
+• Zero-Downtime Migrations: Deploy schema changes transactionally without service interruptions, ensuring data integrity and application availability.

 Schema Flexibility